Bachelor of Science in Entrepreneurship and Small Business Management

 Program Contact: Patrice Luoma 203-582-8320

-Increasingly recognized as an important driver for both the national and international economy.
+Entrepreneurship is an important driver of growth for both the national and international economy.
 Students are prepared to think innovatively, develop new ideas for existing businesses, and create new business ventures.
 However, entrepreneurship is even more than the creation of a new business venture.
-Rather, entrepreneurship encompasses seeking opportunity, identifying and acknowledging risk and most importantly persisting until the idea becomes reality.
+Entrepreneurship encompasses seeking opportunity, identifying and acknowledging risk and, most importantly, persisting until the idea becomes reality.
 Entrepreneurial thinking can be applied to all contexts and organizations.
-At Quinnipiac University, we strive to develop this perspective in our students; to enable them to apply their entrepreneurial perspective and skills to realize innovative ideas in a variety of settings including profit and not-for-profit organizations, new and existing ventures, and in business and non-business activities.
+At Quinnipiac University, we facilitate the development of an entrepreneurial mindset and attitude in our students; this enables them to apply their unique attributes and skills to realize innovative ideas in a variety of settings including profit and not-for-profit organizations, new and existing ventures, and in business and non-business activities.
 The development of an entrepreneurial mindset creates career opportunities for students whether starting their own business or going to work in a large or small organization.

 BS in Entrepreneurship and Small Business Management Curriculum